catafest/ParticlesTests/README.md

 # ParticlesTests

-You can follow me on web with nicknames: catafest and mythcat
+You can follow me on the web with nicknames: catafest and mythcat

 ## Particles in this project :